bk/wmk/readme.md

 - `.md`, `.mdwn`, `.mdown`, `.markdown`, `.gfm`, `.mmd`: Markdown files.
 If Pandoc is being used, the input formats `.gfm` and `.mmd` will be assumed to be `gfm` (Github-flavored markdown) and `markdown_mmd` (MultiMarkdown), respectively.
-(Currently metadata given in MultiMarkdown format is not picked up automatically in `.mmd` files, so YAML frontmatter should be used as well).
+Note, however, that currently non-YAML metadata given in MultiMarkdown format is not picked up automatically in `.mmd` files).

 - `.htm`, `.html`: HTML.
 These are typically not standalone HTML documents but will be "wrapped" by the configured layout template.
 Like other input files,